Investing in a

 We are committed to supporting organizations led by those most impacted by systemic oppression – largely low-income communities of color.
 The Libra Foundation’s guiding principle is that those who are closest to the issues understand those issues the best.
 They are not only the most equipped to build solutions, they are the most effective at implementing those solutions.
-We focus on criminal justice and social policy, environmental and climate justice, and gender justice.
+We focus on frontline organizations led by people of color transforming the criminal justice system and advancing environmental and climate justice and gender justice.

 Our Program Areas